AlnaElsa2004/Recognition-of-gestures-and-actions/README.md

 # Recognition-of-gestures-and-actions

-This project implements a system to recognize gestures and movements in videos and images using a pre-trained deep learning model.
-The system leverages computer vision techniques to detect key points on the human body and analyze them to interpret gestures or actions.
+This project leverages a pre-trained deep learning model to recognize gestures and movements in images and videos.
+By detecting and analyzing key points on the human body, the system can identify specific poses and actions, making it useful for applications like pose estimation, activity monitoring, and gesture-based controls.

 ## Features